-We are committed to providing a high quality education for all and have high expectations for all children regardless of their ability.
-We believe that all children, including those identified as having special educational needs, have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.
+We are committed to providing a high-quality education for all and have high expectations for all pupils.
+We believe that all pupils, including those identified as having special educational needs, have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.

-We believe that all children should be equally valued in school.
-We will strive to eliminate prejudice and discrimination, and to develop an environment where all children can flourish and feel safe.
+We believe that all pupils should be equally valued in school.
+We will strive to eliminate prejudice and discrimination, and to develop an environment where all pupils can flourish and feel safe.